 Pros of Accounts Receivable Financing:

 - Quick access to financing – this type of financing can be approved quickly, which means you can get the money you need right away.
+You can also easily add on purchase order funding to better support your companies cash flow and business expenses.

 - Flexible repayment terms – with accounts receivable financing, the loan is repaid based on your invoice terms.
 This flexibility can be helpful if your cash flow is unpredictable.

 - Credit protection – Under a non-recourse accounts receivable financing program, you will also receive credit protection against your customer’s inability to pay.
+Learn the difference between non-recourse and recourse invoice financing or factoring.

 Cons of Accounts Receivable Financing: